J0hnsnow/weatherFun/README.md

-# 🌤️ Weather API Explorer – A Beginner's Toolkit
+# 🌤️ Weather API Explorer

 A beautiful, beginner-friendly web application that demonstrates API integration, error handling, and creative UI/UX design.
 Built with React, TypeScript, and the OpenWeather API.